-Hrs: MW: 8 AM-9 AM; TTh: 12:30 PM-1:30 PM; Fri 8 AM-9 AM (virtual via Canvas/email)
+Hrs: MW: 8 AM-9 AM; TTh: 12:30 PM-1:30 PM; Fri 8 AM-9 AM (virtual via Canvas/email) email: rick.garza@reedleycollege.edu

 Course Description

 This course is designed to develop critical thinking, reading and writing skills beyond the level achieved in English 1A.
 The course will focus on the development of logical reasoning and analytical and argumentative writing skills based primarily on works of nonfiction.